How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 Phase 1: Laying the Foundation (Days 1 to 30)

 The first month is all about preparation.
-The focus here isn’t on immediate profits but on building the assets you need for a successful launch and scaling period.
-Key activities include deep market research, setting up your Amazon Seller Central or Shopify accounts, and creating perfectly optimized product listings—or partnering with an experienced team for full-service Amazon management to accelerate the setup.
+The focus here is not on immediate profits but on building the assets you need for a successful launch and scaling period.
+Key activities include deep market research, setting up your Amazon Seller Central or Shopify accounts, and creating perfectly optimized product listings, or partnering with an experienced team for Amazon management to accelerate the setup.

 Phase 2: Building Momentum and Trust (Days 31 to 60)

-During this phase, you should also ramp up your marketing efforts.
-Your Pay Per Click (PPC) campaigns should be focused on building rank, not immediate profitability, even if it means a high ACOS.
+During this phase, ramp up your marketing efforts.
+Your PPC campaigns should be focused on building rank, not immediate profitability, even if it means a high ACOS.
 Trust building is also crucial.
 Aim to accumulate a healthy number of reviews, since many shoppers want to see at least 50 reviews before taking a product seriously.

 Phase 3: Driving Profitable Conversion (Days 61 to 90)